LongTermer/selerro_2.0/README.md

 ## Technologies Used

-It was built using the FERN Stack - Firebase, Express, React, Redux & Node.js + Sass & Material UI for styling.
+It was built using the FERN Stack - Firebase, Express, React, Redux & Node.js + Sass for styling.

 ## App Info